ajh30117/readthedocs-test/docs/source/AboutOpenPTC.rst

 What is OpenPTC?
 ------------
-OpenPTC is a community source Positive Train Control (PTC) software.
-OpenPTC is leading the next generation of PTC software and giving the control back to the customer by providing a community source solution for your I-ETMS key management system.
+OpenPTC is a community source Positive Train Control (:term:`PTC`) software.
+OpenPTC is leading the next generation of PTC software and giving the control back to the customer by providing a community source solution for your :term:`I-ETMS` key management system.

 Why OpenPTC?
 ----------------